oracle/spring-cloud-oracle/README.md

 - Spring Cloud Stream Binder for Oracle Transactional Event Queues
 - A Spring Boot Starter for JSON Collections in the Oracle Database
+- A Spring Boot Starter for OKafka and TxEventQ
 - OpenRewrite recipes to ease migration from HikariCP to Oracle Universal Connection Pool
 - Further simplification of running Spring Boot applications as OCI Functions, including as native images using GraalVM Native Image compilation
 - Further improvement of the idiomaticity of OCI Service modules and the expansion of adoption of the Spring Template pattern